Daemonite/material/docs/4.4/material/colors.md

 A secondary colour is used to accent select parts of your UI.
 It can be analogous or complementary to your primary colour, but it should not simply be a light or dark variation of your primary colour.
 It should contrast with elements that surround it and be applied sparingly as an accent.

-Secondary colours are best used for:
+Secondary colors are best used for:

 - Buttons and floating action buttons
 - Headlines